dymmond/esmerald/docs/management/directives.md

     └── urls.py
 ```

 A lot of files generated right?
-Yes but those are actually very simple but let's talk about just a few that
+Yes but those are actually quite simple but let's talk about what is happening there.
-seems *odd* to be there.

 * **Makefile** - This is a special file provided by the directive that contains some useful commands to run your
 peoject locally, for example: